trailblazer/trailblazer.github.io/gems/reform/prepopulator.md

 {% highlight ruby %}
 class AlbumForm < Reform::Form
-  property :title, prepopulator: ->(options) { self.title = options[:def_title] }
+  property :artist, prepopulator: ->(options) { self.artist = Artist.new } do

-  property :artist, prepopulator: prepopulate_artist! do
     property :name
   end

-private
-  def prepopulate_artist!(options)
-    self.artist = Artist.new
-  end
-end
 {% endhighlight %}

-As `:prepopulator` option, you can pass lambdas or symbols which will resolve to instance methods.

-Prepopulators have the following signature:
+The option value can be a lambda or an instance method name.

+In the block/method, you have access to the form API and can invoke any kind of logic to prepopulate your form.
+Note you need to assign models for nested form using their writers.

+## Invocation

+Prepopulation must be invoked manually.

 {% highlight ruby %}
-(options)
-{% endhighlight %}

-* `options` are the arguments passed to the `prepopulate!` call.

-## Invoking

-Prepopulating must be invoked manually.

-{% highlight ruby %}
+form = AlbumForm.new(Album.new)
+form.artist #=> nil

 form.prepopulate!

+form.artist #=> <nested ArtistForm @model=<Artist ..>>
 {% endhighlight %}

+This explicit call must happen before the form gets rendered.
+For instance, in Trailblazer, this happens in the controller action.

+## Prepopulate is not Populate

+`:populator` and `:populate_if_empty` will be run automatically in `validate`.
+Do not call `prepopulate!` before `validate` if you use the populator options.
+This will usually result in "more" nested forms being added as you wanted (unless you know what you're doing).

+Prepopulators are a concept designed to **prepare a form for rendering**, whereas populators are meant to **set up the form in `validate`** when the input hash is deserialized.

+This is explained in the _Nested Forms_ chapter of the Trailblazer book.
+Please read it first if you have trouble understanding this, and then open an issue.

+## Options

 Options may be passed.
-They will be available in the `:prepopulator` blocks.
+They will be available in the `:prepopulator` block.

 {% highlight ruby %}
+class AlbumForm < Reform::Form
+  property :title, prepopulator: ->(options) { self.title = options[:def_title] }
+end
+{% endhighlight %}

+You can then pass arbitrary arguments to `prepopulate!`.

+{% highlight ruby %}
+form.title #=> nil

 form.prepopulate!(def_title: "Roxanne")

+form.title #=> "Roxanne"
 {% endhighlight %}

+The arguments passed to the `prepopulate!` call will be passed straight to the block/method.

 This call will be applied to the entire nested form graph recursively _after_ the currently traversed form's prepopulators were run.